10 Best Fidelity Funds to Buy

-- Fidelity Index Funds: I wanted to list a variety but primarily looked at diversified funds with low expense ratios.
+- Fidelity Index Funds: Here, I focused on diversified funds with low expense ratios.

-- Fidelity Balanced Funds: I looked for at least choices that can work for various investors, strong performance record, and diversified portfolios.
+- Fidelity Balanced Funds: I looked for balanced funds at Fidelity that can work for various investors, have a strong performance record, and offer diversified portfolios.

 Best Fidelity Funds: Actively-Managed